Getting a loan while being self-employed should be simple.

 Understanding how your business operates is the first step towards assisting you to obtain your desired loan.
 This understanding allows us to present your application to the lender correctly, so they get the full picture of you as an applicant giving them more confidence in your ability to repay the loan.

 We will work with you and your accountant to gather all the required information and documentation from the lender.

 How long do I need to have been self-employed?

 Usually lenders require you to be self-employed for a minimum of two years to demonstrate enough history to give the lender confidence around your income.

 A handful of lenders with niche policies are happy to accept less than two years’ worth of self-employment history in as recent as six months.
 However, these lending options can attract higher interest rates and fees as they are high risk to the lenders.

-We often find it’s the lack of understanding the bank may have when it comes to your self-employed income.
-They don’t take the time to work with your accountant to get a full understanding of your potentially complex structures, which can result in the bank not maximising the income they can take into consideration when assessing your loan application.
-Our combined 100 years+ of self-employed and business banking experience ensures that we don’t leave a single dollar unaccounted for and this can mean the difference between you achieving your financial goals.
+Often, it comes down to a lack of understanding from the bank when it comes to your self-employed income.
+A bank will rarely take the time to work with your accountant to get a full understanding of your potentially complex structures.
+This can result in the bank not maximising the income they take into consideration when assessing your loan application.
+Inovayt’s combined 100 years+ of self-employed and business banking experience ensures that we don’t leave a single dollar unaccounted for and this can mean the difference between you achieving your financial goals.

 Low Doc options